On Single Server Private Information Retrieval with Private Coded Side Information: Main Results

 \section{Main Results}

-We start with the setting of PIR-PCSI-II (where $\bm{\theta}\in\bm{\mathcal{S}}$), which is the main motivation for this work.
+Our main results are presented as theorems in this section, and summarized in Table \ref{tab:capacity} and Table \ref{tab:redundancy} for quick reference.
+We start with PIR-PCSI-II (where $\bm{\theta}\in\bm{\mathcal{S}}$), which is the main motivation for this work.
 Note that the case $M=1$ is trivial, because in that case the user already has the desired message.
 Therefore, for PIR-PCSI-II we will always assume that $M>1$.